 Set up Branching

 As a surveyor, you need to understand the relevance of setting up skip logic (branching) for your survey.
 Customize surveys to eliminate questions that you feel are irrelevant for certain segments of your respondents.
 They can, thus, complete your survey faster.
 The first step is to create a survey and then enable the skip logic option.
 Skip logic can only be done with “choose from list” and “multiple choice” question types.
 Professional survey tools lend you the option to implement logic rules as well as multiple paths into your surveys.
 Keeping the questions relevant to responders helps a great deal in improving response rates.

 Offer Incentives to Encourage More Participation

 It is a harsh truth, but you can’t rely on goodwill alone to persuade respondents to take your surveys.
 It is better to offer incentives, which can boost response and completion rates.
 Your target audience may take the trouble to participate when lured with gift cards, discounts, and raffles.
 Cash incentives help to increase response rates too.
 Incentives you offer to your target audience segment should entice everyone, which could be an Amazon gift card.

 However, if you have no budget to offer any incentives, share the results with your respondents.
 Sharing the result makes them feel their opinion concerns you.
 Further, they start believing that you may act on their suggestions and feedback.

 Send Reminders to Your Respondents

 It helps to send reminders to your target audience.
-Respondents need to feel that their participation in the survey matters to you.
+Respondents need to feel that their participation matters to you.
 A simple reminder sent to people who fail to respond even after a few days leads to 50% lift in survey completions.
-This means if the survey response rate is 10%, reminder increases it by up to 15%.
+This means if the response rate is 10%, reminder increases it by up to 15%.
 Refrain from using the word “reminder” in the subject line, as this reduces the interest to open the email.
 Use email subject lines such as “We value your opinion” or “Another chance to provide your feedback”.